symbolicdata/symbolicdata.github.io/Events.2013-08.markdown

 ### 26.-27.
 August 2013 - Workshop on SymbolicData Design in Leipzig.

 We invite for a second Workshop to discuss progress and prospects of the SymbolicData Project and resume the work done within the [E-Science Benchmarking Project](Projects.EScience "wikilink").
+Note that we have no financial support for the workshop, hence travel expenses, order and payment of accommodation are to you.

-Due to little responce we decided to shift the workshop to the end of August and will discuss there the future of the SymbolicData Project.
+The Workshop will take place in Leipzig-Connewitz, again at [HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig.
+Due to little response we decided to shift the workshop to the end of August and will discuss there the future of the SymbolicData Project.

-The Workshop will take place in Leipzig, again at [HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig.

 Please get in contact with [Hans-Gert Gräbe](User:HGG "wikilink") for proposals and questions about goal and program.